Eben60/ShareAdd.jl/docs/src/index.md

 This macro makes package(s) available, if they are not already, and loads them with `using` keyword.

-- If a package is available in an environment in LOAD_PATH, that's OK.
+- If a package is available in an environment in `LOAD_PATH`, that's OK.
-- If a package is available in a [shared environment](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), this environment will be pushed into LOAD_PATH.
+- If a package is available in a [shared environment](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), this environment will be pushed into `LOAD_PATH`.
 - Otherwise if it can be installed, you will be prompted to select an environment to install the package(s).
 - If the package is not listed in any registry, an error will be thrown.